barbell-math/smoothbrain-argparse/README.md

 func DB(fs *flag.FlagSet, dc *DBConf, _defaults DBConf, longArgStart string)
 ```

-Sets 5 flags that are intended to be used to access a database:
+Sets five flags that are intended to be used to access a database:

 - \<longArgStart\>.User
 - \<longArgStart\>.PswdEnvVar